-Senior Adviser, Capability Services & Initiatives, Pacific
+Senior Adviser, Capability Services and Initiatives - Pacific

 +64 (04) 473 0194

-Senior Adviser, Capability Services & Initiatives
+Senior Adviser, Capability Services and Initiatives

-Adrianne (she/her) joined Toi Aotearoa Creative New Zealand in 2020.
+Adrianne (she/her) joined Creative New Zealand Toi Aotearoa in 2020.
 Her role is to work with arts organisations to assist them with organisational development and long-term sustainability.
 She supports the delivery of new programmes and initiatives, working collaboratively with key partners to facilitate relationships and build partnerships.

 Adrianne holds a Bachelor of Arts in Theatre and Media Studies from Victoria University of Wellington and has worked in the creative sector for over 12 years.
 Prior to Creative New Zealand, she worked at the New Zealand Film Commission, focussing on their devolved development initiatives for feature film producers and Māori and Pasifika filmmakers.
-Her proudest achievement is working as a theatre and dance producer for several years under her company banner Show Pony, touring critically acclaimed NZ works across the motu and internationally.
+Her proudest achievement is working as a theatre and dance producer for several years under her company banner Show Pony, touring critically acclaimed New Zealand works across the motu and internationally.
 She is of Filipina and Pākeha ancestry.

 Manager, Assessment Services